Important UK Announcement

 Acid Important UK Announcement

-From July 1st 2018 all motorcycle & hard rubber batteries must be filled by the retailer before being sold to a member of the public in the UK who does not possess a valid EPP licence
+From July 1st 2018 all motorcycle & hard rubber batteries must be filled by the retailer before being sold to a member of the public in the UK who does not possess a valid Explosives Precursors and Poisons (EPP) licence

 New changes to government legislation mean that from July 1st 2018 it will be illegal for a member of the public to purchase a motorcycle or hard rubber battery that is supplied with a separate acid pack without them holding an Explosives Precursors and Poisons (EPP) licence.
 This will have far reaching effects for motorcycle and hard rubber battery resellers and consumers.